 Cockroaches will arrive from a number of sources: vendors, packaging, employees, customers, etc. The key is to make it an inhospitable environment for them.
-Learn more about our preventative measures you can take to protect your business.
+Learn more about our preventative measures you can take to protect your restaurant.

 Pests can run, crawl, fly and hitch-hike their way in.
 Some paths are obvious like a door that is left open, and some not so obvious.
 Here are two common ways pests can hitchhike into your store.